- Preparing to build an extension

 This page describes the steps required to convert an existing tool into an extension.

-If you know in advance that you want to build an extension, you can develop your tool from the beginning as one.
+If you know in advance that you want to build an extension, you can create your tool from the beginning as one.
 Have a look at the Boilerplate Extension for a template.

 Preparing to build an extension